COVID-19 Information Center

 Recent News from Senior Center:

-Town Manager, John Mangiaratti and COA Director Sharon Mercurio held a virtual "Java with John" on Friday, May 20th.
+Town Manager, John Mangiaratti and COA Director Sharon Mercurio hold a weekly virtual "Java with John" .

 COA and Town staff are making wellness calls to seniors